Hellboy00000/Page-Translator-3/README.md

 Firefox for Android does not yet support language detection, so the translate icon will always be visible.

-Yandex auto doesn't work correctly.
+Yandex "Auto-Detect" doesn't work correctly.
 For text translate, when page open, is needed to press "space" or "enter" to detect the auto.

 ## Install